Mabul (film)

 Mabul (also known as The Flood) is a 2010 Israeli drama film starring Ronit Elkabetz and directed by Guy Nattiv.
 It is a feature-length extension of a previous short film by Nattiv.

 On July 26, 2010, it was nominated for several Ophir Awards, including Best Film and Best Actress (Elkabetz).
 The film was shown at the San Francisco Jewish Film Festival in 2011.

 Plot

 Yoni's Bar Mitzvah approaches but his family continues to disintegrate as his parents prepare to separate.
-Things take a turn when Yoni's autistic older brother returns to the family home and challenges the family to reconcile and put an end to their dysfunctional ways in time for Yoni's Bar Mitzvah celebration.
+Things take a turn when Yoni's autistic older brother, Gidi, returns to the family home from the institution where he has spent many years.
+Gidi challenges the family to reconcile and put an end to their dysfunctional ways in time for Yoni's Bar Mitzvah celebration.